*This is an archived article that was published in 2022

 It was a long time coming, but the Vancouver Canucks finally had a fourth line they could count on to throw out there to create energy and drive emotion for the team.
 I wrote in an earlier article about the need to be tough to play against.
 The trio of Tyler Motte, Juho Lammikko and Matthew Highmore did that and then some.
 They kept it simple by dumping the puck in and going to work on the forecheck.
 They played in the dirty areas and shot the puck.
 No deking, no fancy moves; just good, old-fashioned relentless hard work.
 If you have watched me on The Hockey Writers Prospect Corner, you know that’s my kind of hockey.

-So, in the spirit of how much success Motte, Lammikko and Highmore had as a line, I thought it would be fun to revisit each of the trades that brought them to the Canucks.
-So without further ado, let’s begin with the man that has been with the team the longest, Tyler Motte.
+So, in the spirit of how much success Motte, Lammikko and Highmore had as a line in 2021-22, I thought it would be fun to revisit each of the trades that brought them to the Canucks.
+So without further ado, let’s begin with the man that was with the team the longest, Tyler Motte.

 Tyler Motte & Jussi Jokinen For Thomas Vanek